Pakistan Supreme Court disqualifies prime minister

 "I think sanity will prevail and they should be able to do that (replace Gilani) fairly easily given that they just passed the budget - they clearly have a majority (in parliament)."

-The PPP's central executive committee said it would set aside reservations it has on the judgment, consult with legal advisers and then formulate a strategy.
+The PPP's central executive committee said it would set aside reservations it has on the judgment, consult with legal advisors and then formulate a strategy.
 The party urged its workers to exercise restraint.

 Gilani is the first serving prime minister in Pakistan's history to be convicted by a court.

-Thousands of corruption cases were thrown out in 2007 by an amnesty law passed under former military president Pervez Musharraf, paving the way for a return to civilian rule.
+Thousands of corruption cases were thrown out in 2007 by an amnesty law passed under former military president Pervez Musharraf, which paved the way for a return to civilian rule.

 Two years later, the Supreme Court ruled that agreement illegal and ordered the re-opening of money laundering cases against Zardari that involved Swiss bank accounts.